pulumi/docs/reference/cli/pulumi_up.md

-## pulumi destroy
+## pulumi up

-Destroy an existing stack and its resources
+Create or update the resources in a stack

 ### Synopsis

-Destroy an existing stack and its resources

-This command deletes an entire existing stack by name.
-The current state is loaded from the associated snapshot file in the workspace.
-After running to completion, all of this stack's resources and associated state will be gone.

-Warning: although old snapshots can be used to recreate a stack, this command is generally irreversible and should be used with great care.
+Create or update the resources in a stack.

+This command creates or updates resources in a stack.
+The new desired goal state for the target stack is computed by running the current Pulumi program and observing all resource allocations to produce a resource graph.
+This goal state is then compared against the existing state to determine what create, read, update, and/or delete operations must take place to achieve the desired goal state, in the most minimally disruptive way.
+This command records a full transactional snapshot of the stack's new state afterwards so that the stack may be updated incrementally again later on.

+The program to run is loaded from the project in the current directory by default.
+Use the `-C` or `--cwd` flag to use a different directory.

 ```
-pulumi destroy [flags]
+pulumi up [url] [flags]
 ```

 ### Options

 ```
       --analyzer stringSlice     Run one or more analyzers as part of this update
+  -c, --config stringArray       Config to use during the update
   -d, --debug                    Print detailed debugging output during resource operations
       --diff                     Display operation as a rich diff showing the overall change
+      --expect-no-changes        Return an error if any changes occur during this update
-  -h, --help                     help for destroy
+  -h, --help                     help for up
-  -m, --message string           Optional message to associate with the destroy operation
+  -m, --message string           Optional message to associate with the update operation
       --non-interactive          Disable interactive mode
   -p, --parallel int             Allow P resource operations to run in parallel at once (<=1 for no parallelism) (default 10)
   -r, --refresh                  Refresh the state of the stack's resources before this update
       --show-config              Show configuration keys and variables
       --show-replacement-steps   Show detailed resource replacement creates and deletes instead of a single step
-      --show-sames               Show resources that don't need to be updated because they haven't changed, alongside those that do
+      --show-sames               Show resources that don't need be updated because they haven't changed, alongside those that do
-      --skip-preview             Do not perform a preview before performing the destroy
+      --skip-preview             Do not perform a preview before performing the update
   -s, --stack string             The name of the stack to operate on.
 Defaults to the current stack
-  -y, --yes                      Automatically approve and perform the destroy after previewing it
+  -y, --yes                      Automatically approve and perform the update after previewing it
 ```

 ### Options inherited from parent commands